-6 Reporting bribery
+Reporting bribery

-Under local law, must employees of the project team members report suspicion or knowledge of bribery of government employees and, if so, what are the penalties for failure to report?
+6 Under local law must employees of the project team members report suspicion or knowledge of bribery of government employees and, if so, what are the penalties for failure to report?

 Bribery offences in the private sector are dealt with under the Secret Commissions Act 1910.
 Where an employee has knowledge of bribery, but fails to report that knowledge, they are guilty of an offence under the Act.
-The maximum penalty for this offence is a period of imprisonment of up to seven years.
+The maximum penalty for this offence is up to seven years' imprisonment.